-The most popular places for snorkeling in Belize are Hol Chan Marine Reserve located near San Pedro, as well as places near Placencia like
+The most popular places for snorkeling in Belize are Hol Chan Marine Reserve located near San Pedro, as well as places near Placencia.

 13. Belize is less crowded than other destinations in the region

 Belize is a hidden gem of Central America, and many travelers still don’t know about it.
-While many countries in the region like Costa Rica, and Mexico, have well-established travel routes, Belize is still flying under the radar, although more travelers are starting to discover it.
+While many countries in the region like Costa Rica, and Mexico, have well-established travel routes and can feel too touristy in some places, Belize is still flying under the radar, although more travelers are starting to discover it.